Accidental Death and Dismemberment Insurance Plan

 When Coverage Ends.

-You cannot be singled out for cancellation of your coverage, as long as you pay your premiums on time, remain an ABA/ABE Member, and the Group Policy is not terminated by the ABE or New York Life Insurance Company.
-And, though you must be under age 72 to enroll, you can renew your coverage as long as you live.
-Dependent coverage will end when yours does, or for your spouse, when he/she becomes an insured Member or ceases to be your lawful spouse, whichever comes first.
-Child coverage can continue as long as the child is eligible, until termination age 19 (25 if a full-time student).
+You cannot be singled out for cancellation of your coverage, as long as you pay your premiums on time, remain an ABA member, and the Group Policy is not terminated by the ABE or New York Life Insurance Company.
+Though you must be under age 65 to enroll, you can renew your coverage as long as you live.
+Dependent coverage will end when yours does, or for your spouse/DP, when he/she becomes an insured member or ceases to be your lawful spouse/DP.
+Child coverage can continue as long as the child is eligible until termination age 25.

 The exclusions are: